lopitz/simfun-validation/README.md

 ## License

-Distributed under the Apache 2.0 License.
-See `LICENSE` for more information.
+Distributed under the MIT License.
+See [LICENSE.md](LICENSE.md) for more information.

 <!-- CONTACT -->